 Most small business owners keep a watchful eye on their budgets.
 But current technology trends, especially within the realm of AI, call for powerful PCs.
 Before long, you may want to take advantage of these features to accelerate creativity or productivity workloads.

 If you think you’ll take advantage of new AI capabilities, you’ll want to consider a new class of laptops that can carry you into the future.
-These ultralight devices are coengineered with Intel for exceptional mobile performance.6 They feature 10th Gen Intel® Core™ processors, battery life that’s optimized to last, and features like instant wake and voice assistant.
+These ultralight devices are coengineered with Intel for exceptional mobile performance.5 They feature 11th Gen Intel® Core™ processors, battery life that’s optimized to last, and features like instant wake and voice assistant.
 And by meeting the latest standards for connectivity with Intel® Wi-Fi 6 (Gig+) and Thunderbolt™ 3, your employees can get fast connections that keep them productive.